TheOnceAndFutureSmalltalker/vehicle_detection/writeup.md

 ## HOG Sub-sampling

 The HOG feature extraction is computationally expensive.
 Furthermore, calculating the HOG values for each window in the search causes redundency of this effort.
 Therefore, I used the HOG sub-sampling approach used the the Vehicle Detection Project, Exercise 35.
-I generated test images using this code to verify that it worked but none are provided here since there is really no difference in quality of output previous images, this is just an efficienty issue.
+I generated test images using this code to verify that it worked but none are provided here since there is really no difference in quality of output from previous images, this is just an efficienty issue.
 The code for this is in the notebook vehicle_detection.ipynb in the code cell with the same title as the this section.
-Also, several sample examples can be seen below this cell.
+Also, several examples can be seen below this cell in teh notebook.

 ## False Positives